-The original unit for measuring the amount of radioactivity was the curie (symbol Ci), which is a non-SI unit of radioactivity defined in 1910.
-A curie was originally named in honour of Pierre Curie, but was considered at least by some to be in honour of Marie Curie as well.
+The original unit for measuring the amount of radioactivity was the curie (symbol Ci), a non-SI unit of radioactivity defined in 1910.
+A curie was originally named in honor of Pierre Curie but was considered at least by some to be in honor of Marie Curie as well.
 A curie was originally defined as equivalent to the number of disintegrations that one gram of radium-226 will undergo in one second.
 Currently, a curie is defined as 1Ci = 3.7 x 1010 disintegrations per second.
 Therefore:

 1Ci = 3.7 x 1010 Bq = 37 GBq

 One curie is a large amount of activity.
 The typical human body contains roughly 0.1 μCi (14 mg) of naturally occurring potassium-40.
-As well, a human body containing 16 kg of carbon would also have about 0.1 μCi of carbon-14 (24 nanograms).
+A human body containing 16 kg of carbon would also have about 0.1 μCi of carbon-14 (24 nanograms).
 Activities measured in a nuclear power plant (except irradiated fuel) often have usually lower activity than curie, and the following multiples are often used:

 1 mCi (milicurie) = 1E-3 Ci